 Opens in mid May.
 Award period begins September 1 and lasts 18 months.
 Bridge funding is the only GIA category that accepts applications in the summer.

-The Summer Bridge Funding cycle is currently closed.
+The Summer Bridge Funding cycle is open.
 Here are the upcoming deadlines:

 - 05/22/23: Application opens

 - 06/26/23: Principal investigator submits application to approvers